kklassa/foucault-pendulum/README.md

 streamlit run main.py
 ```

-The app will be accessible in the browers under the URL displayed in the terminal.
+The app will be accessible in the browser under the URL displayed in the terminal.